 Your family will not be exposed to chemical salts or pesticides while playing on a lawn fertilized with Milorganite.
 Milorganite is formulated without salts or pesticides.

 Some dogs are attracted to the odor of Milorganite, and may lead to their rolling on freshly fertilized surfaces, eating the product off the lawn, or eating directly from open bags.
 Remember to store Milorganite out of the reach of dogs.
 After spreading, monitor your dog to determine their interest in the product.
 To reduce the attraction we recommend watering your lawn after application and keeping your dog off the lawn for 24 hours.

 If your dog has eaten Milorganite, it may cause some discomfort but is not toxic.
-The manufacturing process of Milorganite destroys pathogens; however eating any product off of surfaces containing pathogens (such as soil or turf) may introduce a source of pathogen infection.
+The manufacturing process of Milorganite destroys pathogens; however eating any product off of non-sterile surfaces (such as soil or turf) may introduce a source of infection.